absurdismworld/absurdismworld.github.io/index.md

-I will set this up soon-ish.
-I probably wont be bothering with websites anymore.
+I'll set this up eventually.